Movement for Wellbeing Training- CPD

 The programme consists of dance exercises inspired by Contact Improvisation and Contemporary dance practices.
 The use of touch is essential to the work so participants develop skills in sensing and communicating through touch, enabling them to feel confident in dancing.

 Participants will be introduced to Social Haptic Touch, a non-verbal language that was developed as a short hand form of communication for people who are deafblind which offers additional value for those who are blind especially in relation to giving and receiving directional and environmental information.
-Laura has had training and direct mentoring from the developers of this communication model.
+Laura has stayed in direct contact with the developers of this communication model since meeting them in 2016.

 The programme will support participants in learning and facilitating –